-The range of topics and themes addressed here attest to the creativity of Agamben's singular mode of thought and his persistent concern with the act of witnessing, sometimes futile, sometimes earth-shattering: the talking cricket in Pinocchio; "helpers" in Kafka's novels; pictorial representations of the Last Judgment, of anonymous female faces, and of "Rosebud," the infamous object of obsession in Citizen Kane.
-"In Praise of Profanity,” the central essay of this small but dense book, confronts the question of profanity as the crucial political task of the moment.
+The range of topics and themes addressed here attest to the creativity of Agamben's singular mode of thought and his persistent concern with the act of witnessing, sometimes futile, sometimes earth-shattering.
+“In Praise of Profanity,” the central essay of this short but dense book, confronts the question of profanity as the crucial political task of the moment.
 An act of resistance to every form of separation, the concept of profanation reorients perceptions of how power, consumption, and use interweave to produce an urgent political modality and desire: to profane the unprofanable.
 Agamben not only provides a new and potent theoretical model but describes it with a writerly style that itself forges inescapable links among literature, politics, and philosophy.

 Hardcover$18.95 T ISBN: 9781890951825 102 pp. | 9 in x 6 in 6 b&w illus.

 Paperback$18.95 T ISBN: 9781890951832 102 pp. | 9 in x 6 in 6 b&w illus.